gregates/gregates.github.io/_posts/2013-11-24-active-support-safe-buffer-3.md

 So that's it.
 Now we know why the unexpected behavior from the puzzle in [Part One][part-one] occurs.
 [Part Four][part-four] won't really be about code.
-Instead, I'd like to explore what we've learned about the *semantics* of ruby, or at least of "==" as applied to strings, from the perspective of philosophical logic.
+Instead, I'd like to explore what we've learned about the *semantics* of ruby, or at least of "+" and "==" as applied to strings, from the perspective of philosophical logic.

 [part-one]: /blog/active-support-safe-buffer-1/